FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.

+## Prep for Part 2

+Pick up remaining parts for kit.

+Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)